AI-ELka/BeeTorch/README.md

 It also contains a part to get notifications (through slack) to stay notified when your model stopped training, got the desired accuracy, etc..

+Here are the dependencies :

+- numpy
+- torch, torchmetrics
+- mysql-connector-python
+- pushbullet.py